What Does Roadside Assistance Coverage Include?

 AAA Membership Benefits

 AAA (American Automobile Association) offers tiered membership levels with varying benefits.
-Current 2026 pricing by plan tier:
+Pricing varies by region, but the following ranges reflect typical 2026 annual costs for a primary member:

 |---|---|---|---|